Dear readers of ADxS.org, please forgive the disruption.

 • Increased cFos expression in 5-HT neurons

-• 5-HT release in the DRNs and in the brain regions they address with serotonin.
+• 5-HT release in the DRN and in the brain regions addressed by them with serotonin.

-• Only hopeless, but not remediable, stress leads to serotonin elevation in DRN, hippocampus, and amygdala.
+• Only hopeless, but not remediable stress leads to an increase in serotonin in the DRN, hippocampus and amygdala.

-Corticosterone plays a crucial role in these effects by stimulating tryptophan hydroxylase activity and serotonin metabolism in the brain.
+Corticosterone plays a decisive role in these effects by stimulating tryptophan hydroxylase activity and serotonin metabolism in the brain.

-Unlike noradrenergic cells in the nucleus coeruleus, stress does not increase the firing rate of serotonin cells in the DRN, although stress does increase cFos expression.
+Unlike noradrenergic cells in the nucleus coeruleus, the firing rate of DRN serotonin cells does not increase with stress, although stress increases cFos expression.

 Cortisol activates the peptidergic CRH nucleus of the amygdala63